 Authority or reputation is a further enabler of indirect reciprocation.
 Robert Cialdini asserts that our obedience to authority allows for the evolution of complex systems for resource production, trade, defence, and social control that would otherwise not be possible.
 Such obedience often takes place with little or no conscious thought.
 Often a communication from a recognised authority is used as a behavioural shortcut that determines how we act in a certain situation.
 For example on Twitter people will sometimes re-tweet a link before reading the post because of the reputation of the source.

-Earls and his co-authors assert that reputation only works if a person is recognised as having legitimate authority.
+Earls and his co-authors assert that reputation only works if a person has legitimate authority.
 However, Cialdini points out that in reality just the appearance of authority can be sufficient for people to be influenced by a person or group.
-For instance titles are supposed to be a reflection of years of work.
+For instance titles reflect years of work.
 But it is very easy for a person to adopt just the label and receive automatic submission to their judgement.
 Clothes, such as a doctor’s uniform, can also trigger our mechanical compliance to authority.

 “The key to group membership, of course, is copying those around you so that when you’re in Rome you act as the Romans do, and not like someone else.”
 Bentley, Earls & O’Brien – I’ll Have What She’s Having.